Dear Clients & Friends

 Defamation Defense for Women Standing Up in the #MeToo Movement

-The Time’s Up Legal Defense Fund was created by a group of nationally recognized lawyers and advocates to provide pro bono defense to women facing the risk of legal retaliation for telling their stories in the wake of the #MeToo movement.
+THE Time's Up Legal Defense Fund was created by a group of nationally recognized lawyers and advocates to provide pro bono defense to women facing the risk of legal retaliation for telling their stories in the wake of the #MeToo movement.

 Speech Rights Defended in a Detention Facility

 Thomas R. Burke successfully defended a detainee from Guatemala at a detention facility, who was sued by an immigration lawyer for slander and defamation.
+Specifically, the lawyer alleged that DWT's client called the lawyer a crook and warned against hiring him.

 Mentoring Professional Women in Afghanistan

-Through the U.S.-based Alliance for International Women’s Rights, three DWT lawyers are participating in an innovative project to mentor professional women in Afghanistan.
+Through the U.S.-based Alliance for International Women's Rights, three DWT lawyers are participating in an innovative project to mentor professional women in Afghanistan.
+Recognizing that women leaders, especially in the developing world, often lack technical or substantive skills and do not know where to turn for help, the Alliance creates connections between Afghan women and professionals in developed countries interested in furthering women's rights.

 Hard-Fought Win for Client Who Chose to Withdraw Medical Care from Spouse